Happy Festivus (for the rest of us) from the writers, chefs, management & staff of Reet Says Eat to you, our loyal and passionate readers.

 It doesn't matter who's wrong or right

-(go ON wit yo funky self!)
+Just beat it, beat it (go ON wit yo funky self!)

 Once recomposed, gradually add the sugar, Sugar.
 Beat 'til stiff (oh, grow UP!).
 Add vanilla, salt and baby bits.
 Dab small spoonfuls (perhaps lovin' spoonfuls) of batter onto cookie sheet.
 Pre-heat oven to 370 degrees.
 Place sheets in oven and turn oven off!
 Let cookies stay in oven for 5 hours/overnight (or forever, for all I care!).